AstroJames/MappingWrapper/README.md

 run AutoMapping -numOfModels 500 -initTemp 1e5  -finalTemp 1e6
 ```

-The increment to update the density is calculated, (finalTemp - initTemp) / (numOfModels-1), hence the increment for the density in the above example is ~ 2000[K].
+The increment to update the temperature is calculated, (finalTemp - initTemp) / (numOfModels-1), hence the increment for the temperature in the above example is ~ 2000[K].

 Changing the temperature from 1e5 to 1e6 with density changing from 2 to 10: